hiddify/hiddify-app/CONTRIBUTING.md

 #### Setting up the Environment

 We have extensive use of code generation in the form of [freezed](https://github.com/rrousselGit/freezed), [riverpod](https://github.com/rrousselGit/riverpod), etc. So it's generate these before running the code.
 Execute the following make commands in order:
-Assuming you have not built the `libcore` and want to use [existing releases](https://github.com/hiddify/hiddify-next-core/releases), you should run the following command (based on your target platform):
+Assuming you have not built the `hiddify-core` and want to use [existing releases](https://github.com/hiddify/hiddify-next-core/releases), you should run the following command (based on your target platform):

 - `make windows-prepare`